Bifurcations in Interior Transmission Eigenvalues: Theory and Computation: Basics on parametric eigenvalue trajectories

 cf.~\cref{eq:disk}.
 This is instrumental in studying the ITEs corresponding to the selected Bessel indices.

-\begin{definition}[See, e.g., Chapter 2 of \cite{kato}] We call \emph{eigenvalue trajectory} (respectively \emph{eigenpair trajectory}) any map $p\mapsto\lambda_p$ (respectively $p\mapsto(\lambda_p,\mathbf{x}_p)$) implicitly defined in \cref{eq:nlevp}. \end{definition}
+\begin{definition}[See, e.g., Chapter 2 of \cite{kato}] We call \emph{eigenvalue trajectory} (respectively \emph{eigenpair trajectory}) any map $p\mapsto\kappa_p$ (respectively $p\mapsto(\kappa_p,\mathbf{x}_p)$) implicitly defined in \cref{eq:nlevp}. \end{definition}

-\begin{remark} Due to freedom in indexing, such trajectories are not uniquely determined.
-However, by a perturbative argument valid whenever $\mathbf{L}$ is continuous in $p$, one can label eigenvalue and eigenpair trajectories in such a way that they are globally continuous with respect to $p$. \end{remark}
+Due to freedom in indexing, such trajectories are not uniquely determined.
+However, by a perturbative argument valid whenever $\mathbf{L}$ is continuous in $p$, one can always label eigenvalue trajectories in such a way that they are globally continuous with respect to $p$ \cite{kato}.

-More generally, if $\mathbf{L}$ depends smoothly on $p$ (i.e., for us, if the mapping $p\mapsto n_p$ is smooth), one might expect the eigenpair trajectories to inherit such smoothness.
-Thanks to a version of the implicit function theorem, one can show that this is true for trajectories involving \emph{simple eigenpairs}, i.e., (in the finite-dimensional case) any eigenpairs whose eigenvalues are \emph{simple} roots of $\det\mathbf{L}(\cdot,p)$ for all $p$.
+More generally, if $\mathbf{L}$ depends smoothly on $p$ (i.e., in our setting, if the mapping $p\mapsto n_p$ is smooth), one might expect the eigenpair trajectories to inherit such smoothness.
+Thanks to a version of the implicit function theorem, one can show that this is true for trajectories involving \emph{simple eigenpairs}, as well as for \emph{semi}simple eigenpairs, although only in a weakened form.